twobeers75/TRANSECT/README.md

 python3 -m pip install -r pip_requirements.txt
 ```

-Install R, the "pacman" package and two Bioconductor specific packages.
+Install R, the "pacman" package and Bioconductor specific packages.

 ```sh
 ### There are many wikis on how to install R on Ubuntu, here is just one